broadinstitute/lunaris/README.md

 *index (optional)*: The location of the index.
 If not given, the index is assumed to be the file plus the ".tbi" suffix.

-*idField (required)*: the name of the column containing the object id.
+*idField (required)*: the name of the column containing the record id.

 *fields (optional)*: the fields to be read.
 If missing, read all fields.
 Core fields are always included, regardless of this argument: idField is given separately, and the chromosome, begin and end are taken from the index file.

 *types (optional)*: the types of the fields.
 The types of core fields are fixed to String for id and chromosome and Int for begin and end, and cannot be changed.
 All fields not  explicitly typed are treated as String.

 #### GroupAsObject

-Merges all objects with the same id in a stream into a single object.
+Merges all recordss with the same id in a stream into a single record.
 Core fields, which are assumed the same if the id is the same, are kept intact.
 Other fields are moved to sub-objects according to the specified path followed by the value of the subIdField.

 ##### Arguments

-*from (required)*: reference to the step that provides the stream of objects as input.
+*from (required)*: reference to the step that provides the stream of records as input.

 *subIdField (required)*: field whose values are used to point to the sub-objects containing the grouped fields